Tailored games & innovative solutions

 Typically, such outbreaks are detected rather late.
 Our game <RESISTANCE!> gathers healthcare staff around the table and triggers discussions on how to recognize MDRO Outbreaks, identify transmission routes and reporting requirements.

 The ABR-Zorgnetwerk Holland West commissioned Pandemos to develop this game.

-We designed URGE to force specialists out of their professional silos, and team up to address the greatest challenge of their career.
-The team must race against time to create a coherent image of the threat that their world faces and come up with scenarios to protect the population.
+We designed URGE to force specialists out of their professional silos and team up to address the greatest challenge of their careers.
+The team must race against time to create a coherent image of the threat their world faces and develop scenarios to protect the population.
 For this, they must come out of their comfort zone and start making decisions as a team.

 The Netherlands School of Public Health commissioned Pandemos to develop this game for their Public Health Curriculum.